Ultimate Jacksonville Real Estate Investing Guide for 2026

 School Ratings

 School ratings will be an important factor to you.
-New employers want to discover outstanding schools if they are planning to relocate there.
-Good schools also affect a household’s determination to stay and can draw others from other areas.
-The strength of the need for homes will make or break your investment strategies both long and short-term.
+New businesses need to see outstanding schools if they are to relocate there.
+Good local schools also affect a household's decision to stay and can attract others from other areas.
+An unpredictable source of tenants and home purchasers will make it challenging for you to obtain your investment targets.

 Natural Disasters